stanfordnlp/pyreft/README.md

 on NLP and many tools for the community to use, including the Stanza toolkit which processes text in over 60 human languages."""
 ```

+We successfully compress the text into 4,097 parameters!
+We perform more rigious memorisation test like this one in [ReFT Interp](https://github.com/frankaging/pyreft/tree/main/examples/memorisation).

 You can do ReFT with any language modeling tasks or SFT.
 Check out our [`examples`](https://github.com/frankaging/pyreft/tree/main/examples) folder! **You can train a 7B chat-model as good as ChatGPT-3.5-1103 under 18 mins with a single A100 GPU + ReFT** by following steps here [`train.py`](https://github.com/frankaging/pyreft/blob/main/examples/loreft/train.py).